-The topic is Courts and the key number is 89; however, the same headnote looks dramatically different on Westlaw.
+The topic is Courts and the key number is 89; however, the same headnote looks dramatically different on Westlaw Edge.

-Unfortunately, Westlaw gives too little information in that it provides the topic Courts, but it doesn’t provide a key number.
-This is the default setting for Westlaw.
+Unfortunately, Westlaw Edge gives too little information in that it provides the topic Courts, but it doesn’t provide a key number.
+This is the default setting for Westlaw Edge.
 To change the default setting, scroll to the beginning of the headnotes and click the Change View link.
-This is how Westlaw displays the headnote:
+This is how Westlaw Edge displays the headnote:

-Westlaw adds a lot of additional information which can lead to confusion.
+Westlaw Edge adds a lot of additional information which can lead to confusion.